code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-23-spring-ws-log-client-server-http-headers-example.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-I created this post based on a [StackOverFlow question and answer on logging outgoing HTTP requests using Spring-WS](http://stackoverflow.com/q/28380277/4201470).
+I created this post based on a [StackOverFlow question and answer](http://stackoverflow.com/q/28380277/4201470){:target="_blank"} on logging outgoing HTTP requests using Spring-WS.

 Hopefully it will help you out during the testing/debugging of your Spring-WS project.